Trump faces accusers: What to watch during his big speech

 “We’ve offered China help, but we can’t have thousands of people coming in who may have this problem, the coronavirus,” Trump said Sunday.
 At the same time, the president has tried to avoid angering China by being too outspoken, according to confidants.

-Under new rules, U.S. citizens who have traveled in China within the last 14 days will be re-routed to one of eight designated airports, where they will undergo enhanced health screening procedures.
+Under new rules, U.S. citizens who have traveled in China within the last 14 days will be re-routed to one of 11 designated airports, where they will undergo enhanced health screening procedures.

 MIDEAST PEACE